The Revenue Attribution Problem in B2B Services

 How Misattribution Erodes Marketing ROI

 Marketing ROI calculations are only as reliable as the attribution model that feeds them.
-When attribution is flawed, ROI numbers become misleading, often dangerously optimistic.
+When attribution is incomplete, ROI numbers can become misleading, sometimes overstating the impact of certain channels.

 The Vanity ROI Trap